Saturday, May 6, 2023

 Unfortunately, the design and CGI animation are remarkably similar to the latter seasons of the Clone Wars, especially in the way they depicted some of the technology and alien species.
 Almost a little too much so.
 The villain of this one is one of the most menacing I've seen from a design standpoint but he didn't amount to being especially dangerous.

-The biggest weakness of this episode for me is the young girl character.
-She is portrayed as either much younger and less mature than images makes her out to be or she's simply very foolish, bratty, and even dumb.
+The biggest weakness of this episode for me is the young girl who serves as one of the two key protagonists.
+She is portrayed as either much younger and less mature than her image makes her out to be or she's simply very foolish, bratty, and even dumb.
 Her personality and attitude made the finale feel undeserved.
-It was as if the dim and self-concerned were rewarded with enlightenment while the steadfast and pure-hearted is left behind, which didn't feel quite right for an Indian folktale.
+It was as if the dim and self-concerned were rewarded with enlightenment while the steadfast and pure-hearted is left behind, which didn't feel quite right for an Indian folktale or a Star Wars tale.
 It just didn't work for me.

 Title: “The Pit” (6/10)